 A recording of Amanda’s talk has been released for public viewing – please follow this link to view!

 Join Macquarie astrophysicists and local amateur astronomers and explore the cosmos using various telescopes from Macquarie University Observatory, local astronomy clubs, and individual astronomers.
 Look at celestial objects such as planets, star clusters, and nebulae, talk to members of your local astronomical society, and join in the action!
 Several telescope vendors will be present and eager to answer all your questions about buying your very own telescope.

 The Macquarie University portable Planetarium will be in operation this year!
-Entry to the Planetarium will only be available for a gold coin donation, payable to the Planetarium staff on the night.
-Please note that this gold coin donation is separate to the general ticket price (i.e. the ticket you purchase to the Astronomy Open Night does not automatically include entry to the Planetarium).
+There will also be an additional two planetariums located in The Atrium.
+The three planetariums will be running in conjunction all night long, so there is plenty of opportunity to experience the wonders of the Universe through one of these fantastic domes.
+Entry to any of the Planetariums will be available for a gold coin donation, payable to the Planetarium staff on the night.
+Please note that this gold coin donation is separate to the general ticket price for Astronomy Open Night.

-The MQ Astronomy, Astrophysics and Astrophotonics Research Centre is pleased to present a series of short talks given by our astronomers.
+The Macquarie University Astronomy Research Centre is pleased to present a series of short talks given by our astronomers and physicists.
 These talks are aimed at the general public and amateur astronomers and present the diverse range of interests that are present in our growing Astronomy Department.

 Documentary Screening: Star Stories of the Dreaming

 Don’t miss this special screening of the documentary Star Stories of the Dreaming, which will be run in a loop for the duration of the evening.